shahabmuhammad/tweety/README.md

 ##Clone this repositroy
 1) Change database name in .env file
 2) run artisan command php artisan migrate
-3) change you credentional for socailite in .env file
+3) change your credentional for socailite in .env file
 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).